Spencer, Indiana

 Spencer is a town in Washington Township, Owen County, in the U.S. state of Indiana.
 The population was 2,217 at the 2010 census.
 It is the county seat of Owen County.

 Spencer is part of the Bloomington, Indiana Metropolitan Statistical Area.

 History

 Spencer was platted in 1820, and named for Captain Spier Spencer, who fell at the Battle of Tippecanoe, after whom Spencer County is also named.
 A post office has been in operation at Spencer since 1821.
 The current building was constructed with New Deal funds in 1938.

 The Allison-Robinson House, David Enoch Beem House, Owen County Courthouse, Spencer Public Library, and Spencer Town Hall and Fire Station are listed on the National Register of Historic Places.

-Downtown events include Christmas at the Square, Spencer Pride Festival, and the Rev20 Christian Music Festival.
+Downtown events include Christmas at the Square, Apple Butter Festival, Annual Pride Festival, and the Rev20 Christian Music Festival.

 Geography

 According to the 2010 census, Spencer has a total area of 1.26 sqmi, all land.